Schubert Sheet Music

-Schubert was born in Vienna in 1797 and was the 12th child of 14, (9 died in infancy), his father was a school master and gave him his first tuition at the age of 5.
-He was later enrolled at his father’s school.
-His brother gave him piano lessons but Schubert excelled very quickly and within a short time no longer required his tuition.
+Schubert was born in Vienna in 1797 and was the twelfth child of fourteen, (nine died in infancy).
+His father was a schoolmaster and gave him his first tuition at the age of five.
+He later enrolled at his father’s school.
+Schubert’s brother gave him piano lessons but he excelled very quickly, and within a short time no longer required his tuition.
 (I imagine that this was a source of many arguments despite his brother’s quote below..)

 His brother Iguaz said,

-Aged eleven Schubert won a scholarship that gained him a place in the court chapel choir and an education at the Stadtkonvikt, the principal boarding school for commoners in Vienna.
+At the age of eleven Schubert won a scholarship that gained him a place in the court chapel choir and an education at the Stadtkonvikt.
+This was the principal boarding school for commoners in Vienna.

-From an early age he was regarded as a young genius… Between 1813 and 1815 he wrote a large variety of compositions (including five string quartets and three full-scale symphonies). aged only 16!… and whilst training at college he wrote his first full length opera.
+From an early age, he was regarded as a young genius… Between 1813 and 1815 he wrote a large variety of compositions (including five string quartets and three full-scale symphonies).
+At the age of only sixteen!… and whilst training at college, he wrote his first full-length opera.

-He dedicated his last three piano sonata’s to Johann Hummel.
-However as they were not published until both composers death the publishers changed the dedication to Robert Schumann who was performing and composing at the time.
+He dedicated his last three piano sonatas to Johann Hummel.
+However, they were not published until the death of both composers.
+Consequently, the publishers changed the dedication to Robert Schumann who was performing and composing at the time.

-When we discuss infamous composers such as Schubert you never think to imagine that they didn’t lead a perfect life composing music and reaping the benefits … Schuberts life was far from perfect… Suffering a lot of ill health, unsuccessful attempts in applying for employment & financial deprivation (at one time he was penniless!)
+When we discuss infamous composers such as Schubert you never think to imagine that they didn’t lead a perfect life composing music and reaping the benefits … Schubert’s life was far from perfect… Suffering a lot of ill health, unsuccessful attempts in applying for employment, and financial deprivation (at one time he was penniless!)

-In 1828 – (the final year of his life) Schubert wrote a succession of masterpieces and performed his one and only ever public concert which unsurprisingly was a huge success enabling Schubert to buy himself a piano!
+In 1828 – (the final year of his life) Schubert wrote a succession of masterpieces.
+He performed his one and only ever public concert.
+This unsurprisingly was a huge success enabling Schubert to buy himself a piano!
 Sadly, the piano did not receive the amount of playing it deserved as he died later that year of typhoid.

-Schubert left many unfinished pieces and sketches of songs which provide some insight into the working of his creative mind…
+Schubert left many unfinished pieces and sketches of songs that provide some insight into the working of his creative mind…